 In England it is called Poor Knights of Windsor, in the USA French Toast, in France Pain Perdu, and in Spain Torrijas.
 Arme Ritter is great for the brunch, breakfast or as a sweet dish only.
-Happy Cooking!
+You can use this base recipe and create French toast Casserole - Find the Recipe here - Happy Cooking!

 Ingredients Arme Ritter Original Recipe